 Quick Reference Good

-Conditions last updated: May 4, 2026
+Conditions last updated: July 1, 2026

 Grand Lake o’ the Cherokees is one of Oklahoma’s best fishing destinations — and it’s even better from a kayak.
 With 46,500 surface acres, over 1,300 miles of shoreline, and a species list that includes everything from largemouth bass to paddlefish, this lake has enough water to keep you exploring for years.